Data Definitions

 To Top

-The proportion of all youth, age 24 and under, in a community that are either not employed or not in school.
+The proportion of all youth, age 24 and under, in an area that are either not employed or not in school.
 Many youths choose not to attend college after high school graduation for a variety of reasons including preferences for work immediately after graduation and the prohibitive cost of a college degree.
 Although there are multiple paths to a household sustaining income, youth that are not in school nor working are at risk of becoming disconnected, making future employment and school enrollment more difficult.
 Data on youth disconnection comes from IPUMS USA (originally, the “Integrated Public Use Microdata Series”) employment database.

 Youth Employment